Florida Distilleries’ Participate in Festivals (the Sanctioned Way)

 When giving out samples at a festival, distillery employees should act as independent contractors or volunteers for the festival organizer, who is the licensed vendor, or the distributor.
 Distillery employees can be paid for their service at a festival–by the festival organizer, distributor or distillery–but it should be clearly understand that they during the event they are acting as agents for the organizer or the distributor, and not the distillery.

 Do you have questions about how your distillery can participate in festivals or questions about how to organizer a compliant festival?
 We’d love to discuss it with you.
-Contact us at firstname.lastname@example.org to schedule a consultation.
+Contact us at firstname.lastname@example.org to schedule a consultation with a beverage attorney.

 Because we’re attorneys: This blog post is provided on an “as is” and “as available” basis as of November 9, 2019.
 We disclaim any duty to update or correct any information contained in this blog post, including errors, even if we are notified about them.
 To the fullest extent permitted by law, we disclaim all representations or warranties of any kind, express or implied with respect to the information contained in this blog post, including, but not limited to, warranties of merchantability, fitness for a particular purpose, title, non-infringement, accuracy, completeness, and timeliness.
 We will not be liable for damages of any kind arising from or in connection with your use of or reliance on this blog post, including, but not limited to, direct, indirect, incidental, consequential, and punitive damages.
 You agree to use this blog post at your own risk.
 Regarding your particular circumstances, we recommend that you consult your own legal counsel–hopefully BrewerLong.